 “The juxtaposition of the UF College of Veterinary Medicine with a rural area of North Central Florida is a perfect setting for a program that encourages underrepresented youth to become engaged in a career that emphasizes the application of STEM skills in pursuit of food safety, public health and production medicine,” Bowie said.

-Ten faculty mentors and 10 D.V.M. students will be selected the first year on the basis of their motivation, enthusiasm and willingness to dedicate their time to Vet Start, as well as on an essay describing their interest in the program, qualifications, expectations and the importance of diversity in the veterinary profession.
+Ten faculty mentors and 10 D.V.M. students will be selected the first year on the basis of their motivation, enthusiasm and willingness to dedicate their time to Vet Start, as well as on an essay describing their interest in the program, qualifications, expectations and more.
 Mentors will visit the participating schools and meet with their mentee regularly.
 Faculty members will provide shadowing opportunities throughout the year.
 Veterinary student mentors will help students with understanding the veterinary profession and communicate with high school students throughout the school year to ensure that they are supported academically and emotionally.

 Among the educational exercises the students will complete is a two-day module on antibiotic resistance, a growing concern in human and animal health.
 This module will allow students to understand how antibiotic resistance develops and the consequences to the agricultural industry, according to the college’s grant application.

 The high schoolers’ experience will culminate with a “MicroVet School,” where participating students will use the lessons that they learned while attending two days of veterinary school at UF.
 A final ceremony celebrating their successful completion of the program will take place with members of their family, school and community.
 Students also will be evaluated throughout the program to determine what changes need to be made to ensure their success in the program.